Last updated on September 15th, 2023 at 02:21 pm

 I’m sure that you have noticed that sometimes kittens from one litter look nothing alike.

 That’s because kittens from one litter can have different fathers.
 Mama cat will mate with several tomcats during her heat cycle, and any one of them might fertilize her eggs.

 #9 The purring conspiracy

-However, we know that cats purr not only when they are happy and content, but also when they are injured and sick to soothe themselves and ease the pain.
+However, we know that cats purr not only when they are happy and content but also when they are injured or sick to soothe themselves and ease the pain.